jaredpalmer/razzle/website/pages/docs/customization.md

 'use strict';

 module.exports = {
-  modifyOptions(
-    {
+  modifyOptions({
     webpackObject, // the imported webpack node module
     options: {
       pluginOptions, // the options passed to the plugin ({ name:'pluginname', options: { key: 'value'}}) razzleOptions, // the default options/ options passed to Razzle in the `options` key in `razzle.config.js` (options: { key: 'value'})
-      }
+    },
   }) {
     // Do some stuff...
     return razzleOptions;
   },
-  modifyPaths(
-    {
+  modifyPaths({
     webpackObject, // the imported webpack node module
     options: {
       pluginOptions, // the options passed to the plugin ({ name:'pluginname', options: { key: 'value'}}) razzleOptions, // the modified options passed to Razzle in the `options` key in `razzle.config.js` (options: { key: 'value'})
     },
-      paths // the default paths that will be used by Razzle.
+    paths, // the default paths that will be used by Razzle.
   }) {
     // Do some stuff...
     return paths;
   },
-  modifyWebpackOptions(
+  modifyWebpackOptions({
-    { env: {
+    env: {
-        target, // the target 'node' or 'web' dev // is this a development build? true or false },
+      target, // the target 'node' or 'web' dev, // is this a development build? true or false },
     webpackObject, // the imported webpack node module
     options: {
-        pluginOptions, // the options passed to the plugin ({ name:'pluginname', options: { key: 'value'}}) razzleOptions, // the modified options passed to Razzle in the `options` key in `razzle.config.js` (options: { key: 'value'}) webpackOptions // the default options that will be used to configure webpack/ webpack loaders and plugins },
+      pluginOptions, // the options passed to the plugin ({ name:'pluginname', options: { key: 'value'}}) razzleOptions, // the modified options passed to Razzle in the `options` key in `razzle.config.js` (options: { key: 'value'}) webpackOptions, // the default options that will be used to configure webpack/ webpack loaders and plugins },
-      paths // the modified paths that will be used by Razzle.
+    paths, // the modified paths that will be used by Razzle.
   }) {
     if (target === 'web') {
       // client only
     }